SiD3W4y/prxtool/README.md

 -------------------------------
 * Added a --r2out / -2 option to output a radare2 script
 * Added a NidNames file containing all nids scraped from PPSSPP
+* This will try to resolve the nid names from the numbers if possible

 License
 -------